Mokona/Caterbuino/documentation/code.md

 #### `FruitGenerator`

 `FruitGenerator` has a frequency of generation.
 Each time it has to generate a fruit, it asks the `GameSpace` for a random position.
-If a portion of the snake is at the position, then the fruit is not generated.
+If a portion of the snake is at the position or a fruit is already there, then the fruit is not generated.

-*Note*: if a fruit is already there... well, there are two fruits at the same position, which is not intended (meaning: that's a bug to fix).
-A generated fruit is added to the collection.

 #### `FruitCollection`